erwinlambert/erwinlambert.github.io/_pages/publications.md

 ## Submitted articles

+3. Karabil, S., Sutanudjaja, E.H., **Lambert, E.**, Bierkens, M.F.P., & van de Wal, R.S.W.
+Contribution of land water storage to regional sea-level rise over the 21st century. *in review*

-2. Lambert, E., Rohmer, J., Le Cozannet, G., & van de Wal, R.S.W.
+2. **Lambert, E.**, Rohmer, J., Le Cozannet, G., & van de Wal, R.S.W.
 Adaptation time to magnified flood hazards underestimated when derived from tide gauge records. *in review*

-1. Ypma, S.L., Spall, M.A., Lambert, E., Georgiou, S., Pietrzak, J.D., & Katsman, C.A.
+1. Ypma, S.L., Spall, M.A., **Lambert, E.**, Georgiou, S., Pietrzak, J.D., & Katsman, C.A.
 On the role of the contrasting dynamics of the Lofoten and Greenland Basins on the atmospheric sensitivity of the Nordic Seas. *in review*

 ## Peer-reviewed articles